12. Data frames#

 ## 3.u Z 0.41 0.05

-Given a named numeric vector, convert it to a data frame with two columns, for instance:
+Given a named numeric vector, convert it to a data frame with two columns.
+For instance:

 convert <- function(x) ...to.do...